 I’ll be completely honest with you, I do use ice to relieve and remove my lower back pain.
 Most all the time.
-Not the normal type of ice, or cool pack like most times though, I use a COOLING gel ice that comes in a 16 oz container.
+Not the normal type of ice, or cool pack like most times though, I use a COOLING gel ice that comes in an amazing 16 oz container!
 I couldn’t give you the exact times my back has flared up.
 I used to pop a quick pain reliever, and combine it with a short term muscle and joint topical relaxant.
 But then, after my injury to my spine(L3-L5, herniation), I changed my tactics.

 I immediately invested into a more chronic lower back pain solution that would not only relive me at any time of the day, but when I had to exercise.
 My best friends and family would say I couldn’t live without soccer, and it was not a matter of if, but how…how will I relieve my joints and muscles from feeling discomfort before and after a long activity?

 Ice and menthol are on two different playing fields when you can use it as a pain relief cream.